ericgio/react-bootstrap-typeahead/docs/Upgrading.md

-# v1.x Upgrade Guide
+# Upgrade Guide

+## v2.0
+Version 2.0 consists mainly of internal refactoring aimed at reducing parallel code paths and making certain complex feature requests possible.
+These changes should mostly be transparent, though you may notice that the component behaves a bit differently.

+### Breaking Changes
+There should not be any breaking changes to the external API.
+However, in an effort to simplify the CSS and as a result of the refactor, class names for the various internal components were changed.
+This may cause styling to break if you relied on a certain naming scheme.

+### Deprecations
+- The `name` prop is now deprecated and will be removed in v3.0.
+Use `inputProps` to apply props directly to the input instead.

+## v1.0
-Version 1.x has a few breaking changes, but upgrading should be relatively painless.
+Version 1.0 has a few breaking changes, but upgrading should be relatively painless.

 ### Importing
 The main change affecting all users is that the typeahead is now a property of the module: